Terms of reference of the Legal Aid Ontario Advisory Committees

-The mandate of the advisory committees is to provide input and advice to the LAO Board of Directors to inform the decision-making and priorities of the Corporation, including in LAO’s annual strategic and business planning process.
+The mandate of the Advisory Committees is to provide input and advice to the LAO Board of Directors to inform the decision-making and priorities of the Corporation, including in LAO’s annual strategic and business planning process.

 The role and objectives for the advisory committees are to:

-- Provide expertise and advice to the LAO Board in order to ensure that the Board is informed about environmental factors that have the potential to affect LAO’s clients and service delivery and that should be taken into consideration during the strategic and business planning processes;
+- Provide expertise and advice to the LAO Board in order to ensure that the Board is informed about environmental factors that have the potential to affect LAO’s clients and service delivery, including those that should be taken into consideration during the strategic and business planning process;

-- Review and provide input on proposed service priorities and initiatives that are being considered for inclusion in the next LAO business plan;
+- Review and provide input on proposed service priorities and initiatives, including those that are being considered for inclusion in the next LAO business plan;

 - Report to the Board on any other issues that affect access to justice for low-income Ontarians or inform the development of longer-term strategic and business planning.

-Each committee will be responsible for providing input and advice that relates to their respective areas of law or specialization, with a client-centered focus.
+Each committee is responsible for providing input and advice that relates to its respective areas of law or specialization, with a client-centered focus.